Uncertainty-driven Exploration Strategies for Online Grasp Learning: Introduction

-We propose various exploration strategies that are based on uncertainty estimation in order to enhance the data efficiency and the domain generalization of the online learning process.
+We propose various exploration strategies that are based on uncertainty estimation to enhance the data efficiency and the domain generalization of the online learning process.
 To achieve this, we utilize Bayesian uncertainty estimation \cite{UDL} and quantile regression \cite{1710.10044,1905.09638} to compute a pixel-wise uncertainty map for a given input image.
 The uncertainty map allows the agent to actively choose the next picks that reduce ambiguity or uncertainty on the grasping scene while improving the grasp success in the long run, as depicted in Fig.~\ref{training_steps}.
-To summarize, our main contributions in this work are as follows: \begin{itemize} \item A principled formulation to the exploration problem for online grasp learning allows us to integrate various exploration strategies into existing RL-based grasp learning methods in order to improve grasp performance online. \item A series of new network architectures for uncertainty estimation and principled exploration strategies specifically for bin picking problems.
+To summarize, our main contributions are as follows: \begin{itemize} \item The formulation of the exploration problem for online grasp learning allows us to integrate various exploration strategies into existing RL-based grasp learning methods to improve grasp performance online. \item New architectures for uncertainty estimation and principled exploration strategies specifically for bin picking.
 These exploration strategies are based on pixel-wise uncertainty maps that can be computed using Bayesian uncertainty estimation or distributional regression. \item Experiments and ablation studies on a real-world bin picking setup to i) demonstrate the proposed approach, and ii) understand the role of different types of uncertainties, i.e. epistemic and aleatoric. \end{itemize}